pvlasov/cv/docs/cover-letter.md

 * Application model + page template -> resource model.
 * Resource model -> HTML site.

+#### REST API

+A REST API can be created by exporting the model into a set of cross-referencing JSON files.
+Such API wouldn't be able to provide dynamic behaviors such as processing query strings, but can be good enough for a variety of cases.

+#### JavaScript client

+A JavaScript client with dynamic behavior can be generated from a model or from a meta-model.
+If generated from a meta-model such a client would retrieve model data from external resources, e.g. using the REST API explained above.
+If generated from a model the client may contain the model data.
+It is also possible to have intermediary solutions - some data can be hard-wired into the client at generation time and some data may be retrieved from external resources.

 ### Using models in Java code

 It is also possible to use a loaded model directly without a transformation.